About Ignaria

 The Company

-Ignaria is a product of FlareMark LLC, a Florida limited liability company founded in 2023 and based in Bradenton, Florida.
-Ignaria is FlareMark's sole product.
+Ignaria is a product of Resurrection Publishing LLC, a Tennessee limited liability company based in Cordova, Tennessee.

 We are a small, founder-led team.
 That means the person who built the tool is also the person who reads your support messages, thinks about your feedback, and ships improvements.
 If you have a question about how Ignaria works, a source you think we've miscited, or a suggestion for how to improve the tool — we want to hear from you.